 It’s been two years since I’ve been on the less-is-more journey.
 And I have learned so much.
 For example, I was actually a minimalist, but at the time, I honestly didn’t know the name of this lifestyle.

 It’s funny when I look back and I say to myself, “I was already doing this.”
 I’m still going and I’ve become even more mindful and intentional with this lifestyle.
-Of course, I need the most basic necessities, but I can seriously live without the majority of things.
+Of course, I need the most basic necessities, but being a minimalist has taught me I can seriously live without the majority of things.
 Those things don’t define me.

 By: Maggi M

 The tips I’m about to share are for those who are interested in doing more with less.
 Let’s take a took at what minimalism is.
 The definition references music, art, and design.
 Hmm… looks like there isn’t a clear definition.
 But have no fear, I’m going to give it to you “clueless” style.

 Minimalism basically means that you live life more intentionally, being conscious of what you’re consuming.
 Doing this will give you the freedom to spend more time doing the things that are most important to you.
 Each who embrace this lifestyle will do so differently than someone else.